 How Did Beverly Hills Become A Hub For Conservative Rallies?

-With its iconic Beverly Hills sign and reflecting pool, Beverly Gardens Park is popular with tourists and also the throngs of art-lovers who attend the semi-annual Beverly Hills Art Show there.
+With its iconic Beverly Hills sign and reflecting pool, Beverly Gardens Park has long been popular with tourists and throngs of art-lovers who attend the semi-annual Beverly Hills Art Show there.

 Then, 2020 happened.

 While stay-at-home orders have thinned the number of visitors, crowds of conservatives and Trump supporters from across southern California have turned the park into the site of a weekly "Freedom Rally."
 Every Saturday since late July, the like-minded meet to condemn what they see as government overreach during the pandemic and show support for law enforcement and President Trump.

 The rallies have begun to draw hundreds of attendees — its popularity boosted on Aug.
 8 when members of the national conservative #WalkAway campaign also held an event at the park with appearances by actors Lorenzo Lamas and Scott Baio.

 In recent weeks, counter protesters, some of them supporters of Black Lives Matter, have also started to show up, although in much smaller numbers.

 Saturday's edition ended in mayhem, with rally-goers and counter protesters shoving each other and throwing punches as police officers watched from just feet away.
 Minutes later, police declared the event an "unlawful assembly" and ordered people to disperse.
 One man was arrested for battery on another attendee.

 Prior to the burst of violence, there had been occasional verbal altercations that happened when camps from either side would venture into each other's spaces.
 (Police had set up barricades separating the two sides).

 UPDATE: Yesterday's pro-Trump rally in Beverly Hills.— Josie Huang (@josie_huang) August 23, 2020